Skip to Main Content

 If you would like to reference or use another's idea in your own work, you MUST give credit to the original owner.
 This is done using a citation format such as MLA, APA, or AMA.

 Plagiarism can take many forms.
-Here are some common examples:
+Here are the most common types: